turingschool/launch-curriculum/module4/labs/Week2/IntroToAPIs.md

 * What makes API documentation easy to understand?
 * What makes API documentation hard to understand?
 * What have you learned from these examples that you want to want to remember when you write your own API documentation?

+✅ Send your reflections to your instructors in a DM.

 <aside class="instructor-notes" markdown="1">
     <p><strong>Instructor Note</strong><br>If students finish early, they could try making requests to these APIs from a console app.</p>